Pseudohemiodon: Species

+Pseudohemiodon contains the following recognised species:

 Distribution

 Pseudohemiodon is distributed in the Amazon, Orinoco, and Paraná River basins.

 Description

 The body of Pseudohemiodon species is very flat and the pelvic fins are used mainly for locomotion on sand.
 Sexual dimorphism is unknown.

 Ecology

 Like other members of the Pseudohemiodon group, Pseudohemiodon occurs primarily over sandy substrates.
 Also like the other genera in the Pseudohemiodon group, species of this genus are abdomino-lip brooders.
 The very large eggs are incubated by the male.